Next IIR Meeting: June 2018, Quebec City (Canada)

-The IIR is an international community of over 40 leading global institutional investors to collaborate on private market investments.
-Access is restricted to senior investment executives from eligible pension funds, sovereign funds, government reserve fund and other long term asset owners (“Institutional Investors”).
+The IIR is a community of over 40 leading global institutional investors, who come together to collaborate on private market investments.
+Community membership is restricted to senior investment executives from eligible pension funds, sovereign funds, government reserve funds, endowments and other long term asset owners.

-The IIR community gathers twice annually for direct, confidential, peer-to-peer discussions.
-Content is investor-focused and investor-sourced, with peers discussing capacity building and tangible collaboration opportunities in both plenary and break-out sessions.
+In support of its ongoing work streams on specific topics, the IIR community meets twice annually for direct, confidential, peer-to-peer discussions.
+The agendas for these discussions are investor-focused and investor-sourced, with peers discussing capacity building and tangible collaboration opportunities in both plenary and break-out sessions.
 Between meetings, the IIR also supports a range of collaboration initiatives prioritized by the IIR participants.

 In effect, the IIR acts as an additional source of resources to help institutional investors initiate, implement and improve innovative collaboration on private markets investing.
-A number of concrete collaborations have resulted from discussions hosted by the IIR.
+Numerous concrete collaborations have resulted from discussions hosted by the IIR.

-The IIR is supported by a secretariat based in Quebec City (Canada) and London (UK), and has its corporate headquarters in Paris (France).
-The IIR Secretariat also draws on the expertise of several senior advisors from academia, industry and pension funds.
+The IIR is supported by an executive based in Quebec City (Canada) and London (UK), and has its corporate headquarters in Paris (France).
+The IIR Executive also draws on the expertise of several senior advisors from academia, industry and the broader investment world.

 The IIR is an inclusive community and is, in principle, open to all interested and like-minded institutional asset owners who accept the IIR's rules of engagement.
 However, because the platform is designed for organizations with the desire and potential to actively collaborate with like-minded peers on private market investing, participation is strictly limited to those institutions and individuals identified below: